-A Glimpse into History
+A Glimpse Into History

-The city of Vijayawada offers several sites to which tourists can visit.
-There are a few religious sites such as the famous Kanka Durga temple, Mangalagiri which is one of the oldest Vaishnavite temples of South India, Amravati which is famous for the Shiva temple called Amareswara and Gunadala Matha Shrine or the Saint Mary’s Church.
+The city of Vijayawada offers several sites which tourists can visit.
+There are a few religious sites, such as the famous Kanka Durga Temple, Mangalagiri, which is one of the oldest Vaishnavite temples of South India, Amravati which is famous for the Shiva temple called Amareswara and Gunadala Matha Shrine or the Saint Mary’s Church.

 The airport at Vijayawada is located at a distance of around 20 km from the city, at Gannavaram.
-Flight to Hyderabad and Visakhapatnam fly regularly.
+Flights to Hyderabad and Visakhapatnam fly regularly.
 Travellers can take connecting domestic and international flights from Hyderabad.